Ken-Donahue/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is the foundation of your website.
+Not only does it include the content of your page, but it gives meaning to that content, and determines the shape of the frame.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Display:block begins a new line, takes up all available space on a line and accepts height and width dimensions.
+Display: inline does not begin a new line, it only takes up as much space as necessary, and it does not respond to height and width dimensions.

 3. What are the 4 areas of the box model?

+Content, padding, border, margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+The cross axis.

 5. Explain why git is valuable to a team of developers.

+Git allows us to employ version control.
+Multiple collaborators can work on the same project simultaneously, and merge their work together.
+Version control allows us to build and test new code while preserving a master version of the code.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.